 This is a very personal song written by Sting.
 He had recently separated from his first wife, actress Frances Tomelty, and was not getting along with the other two members of the band.
 Instead of repressing or deflecting the hurt, Sting dives headlong into it on this track, crowning himself the "King Of Pain."

 Sting wrote this in Jamaica at the house where Ian Fleming wrote the James Bond books.

 Sting: "I conjured up symbols of pain and related them to my soul.
 A black spot on the sun struck me as being a very painful image."

 He recalled the specific incident and how future wife Trudie Styler inspired the song's title in Lyrics By Sting: "I was sitting moping under a tree in the garden, and as the sun was sinking toward the western horizon, I noticed that there was a lot of sunspot activity.

 I turned to Trudie.
 'There's a little black spot on the sun today.'
 She waited expectantly, not really indulging my mood but tolerant.
 'That's my soul up there,' I added gratuitously.
 Trudie discreetly raised her eyes to the heavens.
 'There he goes again, the king of pain.'"

 The Police recorded the Synchronicity album on the Caribbean Island of Monserrat.
 This was a tough song to record, and the sessions were a bit contentious, as Sting didn't accept most of the suggestions from Andy Summers and Stewart Copeland.
 The group split up after the album was released.

-Weird Al Yankovic recorded a parody of this song called "King of Suede."
-It's about a guy who is really good at selling suede.
+Weird Al Yankovic recorded a parody of this song called "King of Suede," which is about a guy who is really good at selling suede products.